dmarti/www.aloodo.org/src/publishers.md

 and switch the image to `td.png`.

-## Step three: make reports and sell
+## Step three: make reports and sell ads

 In this example you can use the regular server logs to compare the number of clients that load the original image,